How To Fix Irritable Bowel Syndrome (IBS) By Treating The Root Causes

 Parasites

-Many people carry parasites, however only some become symptomatic.
+Many people carry parasites.
+However, only some become symptomatic.
 The gut environment varies tremendously from person to person and is what determines whether parasite infections will lead to symptoms.

-How can we address this?
+How can we address IBS?

 Undiagnosed Helicobacter Pylori infection

-How can we address this?
+How can we address H. Pylori?

 Poor stress management, past trauma, exhausted adrenals